 Yes, you can sue Google, but only in rare situations.
 Under federal law, Google cannot be held legally responsible for content posted by third parties.
-This is called immunity.
-But Google's immunity is not unlimited.
-If it acts unlawfully in its own right, independent of merely posting third-party content, Google can be held legally responsible for its conduct.
+This is called immunity, but Google's immunity is not unlimited.
+If it acts unlawfully in its own right, independent of posting third-party content, Google can be held responsible in a legal sense for its conduct.

 What Is Google?

 Google began in 1995 as the brainchild of two students at Stanford University.
 Today, Google is one of the world's largest tech companies.
 Its parent company, Alphabet Inc., reported a net income for 2021 of more than $76 billion and as of the end of 2023 is worth nearly $2 trillion.